x42/sisco.lv2/README.md

 The minimum grid resolution is 50 micro-seconds - or a 32 times oversampled signal.
 The maximum buffer-time is 15 seconds.

-Currently single and two channel variants are available.
+Currently variants up to four channels are available.

 For documentation please see http://x42.github.io/sisco.lv2/